Last Updated on January 24, 2025

 Routine X-rays suffice in most cases.
 In children, comparison views of the contralateral extremity or joint may be taken.

-Computed tomography and magnetic resonance imaging provide further detail of bone and soft tissue injury and are most useful in the management of complex periarticular injuries.
+Computed tomography and magnetic resonance imaging provide further detail of bone and soft tissue injury and are most useful in the management of complex periarticular (near joint) injuries.

 Treatment of Open Fractures

 Many open fractures are associated with motor vehicle accidents, gunshot wounds, falls and other major trauma.
-Consequently, an examination that includes neurologic status, head, spine, abdomen, and pelvis is completed before starting treatment of the open fracture.
-The wound is covered by a dry sterile dressing and the extremity is splinted.
-Tetanus is updated or tetanus immunoglobin is given if immunization status is uncertain.
-Antibiotics are started.
+Consequently, an examination that includes neurologic status, head, spine, abdomen, and pelvis is completed before starting open fracture treatment.
+A dry sterile dressing covers the wound and the extremity is splinted.
+Tetanus immunization is indicated as dictated by the wound and immunity status.

 Treatment of open fractures is influenced by